abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 ```
 Get the servo position
 **Parameter:** channel - 1 to 16
-**Optional Parameter:** steps - The number of steps between the the low and high servo limits.
+**Optional Parameter:** steps - The number of steps between the low and high servo limits.
 This is preset at 250 but can be any number between 0 and 4095.
-On a typical RC servo a step value of 250 is recommended.
+On a typical RC servo, a step value of 250 is recommended.
 **Returns:** (uint16_t) position - value between 0 and the maximum number of steps.
-Due to rounding errors when calculating the position, the returned value may not be exactly the same as the set value.
+Due to rounding errors when calculating the position, the returned value may not be the same as the set value.

 ---

 ```
 set_low_limit(low_limit, channel)
 ```
 Set the pulse length for the lower servo limits.
-Typically around 1ms.
+Typically around 1 ms.
-Warning: Setting the pulse limit below 1ms may damage your servo.
+Warning: Setting the pulse limit below 1 ms may damage your servo.
 **Parameter:** low_limit - Pulse length in milliseconds for the lower servo limit.
 **Optional Parameter:** channel - The channel for which the low limit will be set.
 If this value is omitted or set to 0 the low limit will be set for all channels.
 **Returns:** null